moetsi/Sensor-Stream-Pipe/README.md

 ## Support Moetsi!

 Our Sensor Stream Pipe is always going to be free, but it has taken a lot of blood, sweat and tears to get to this point.
-If you love what we’ve made, please consider supporting the project on our Patreon or on [Salt (Bountysource)](https://salt.bountysource.com/).
+If you love what we’ve made, please consider reaching out to olenka@moetsi.com.

 ## Authors